Brett Kimberlin: Criminal convictions

 Shortly after graduating from high school, Kimberlin was convicted in 1973 of felony perjury for lying to a grand jury investigating drug trafficking.
 Kimberlin had been called before a grand jury investigating drug use at his high school and was convicted for testifying that he had not sold LSD.
 Kimberlin served only 21 days of a one-year sentence on this charge.

 By 1976, Kimberlin's drug business was grossing hundreds of thousands of dollars a month.
-He invested his drug money profit in such businesses as a retail health food store, a vegetarian restaurant, and an Earth shoe franchise.
-However, Kimberlin became a suspect in the murder of Julia Scyphers, the mother of a friend/employee of his in Speedway, Indiana, in 1978.
+He invested his drug money profit in such businesses as an Earth shoe franchise.
+Kimberlin became a suspect in the murder of Julia Scyphers, the mother of a friend/employee of his in Speedway, Indiana, in 1978, but there is no evidence supporting these claims.

 In the first six days of September 1978, a series of bombings perpetrated by Kimberlin struck Speedway.
 Initially, there were no injuries; however, the last bombing led to the amputation of Vietnam veteran Carl DeLong's right leg, and left DeLong and his wife with several other injuries that required significant hospitalization and rehabilitation.
 DeLong committed suicide in February 1983.
 Investigators traced the Mark-Time timer and the Tovex 200 used in the bombings to Kimberlin, and he was placed under surveillance.
 The police believed that Kimberlin had conducted the Speedway bombings to divert attention from the murder investigation.